AnnaRyb/markdownrepo/README.md

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/User%20action.png)

  **__NOTE:__** Since www.performancewear.com a single-page application, you don't know where the command "click on 'btn_sell-421198' " was executed and what actions it was meant to take.
-In such scenario, the search by a particular user can be performed by returning to the **Business impact analysis** icon and clicking on the **Number of impacted users**:
+In such scenario, you can search for a particular user's actions.
+This can be done through the **Business impact analysis** icon and clicking on the **Number of impacted users**:

   ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/business%20impact%20analysis3.png)